kercheval/GradleCMPlugin/README.md

 taskmap to an empty map and no tasks will be modified.
 </p>
 <p>
-The tasks specified must be of derived from the task type AbstractCopyTask (such as copy, sync, tar, zip, jar, war, ear).
+The tasks specified must be derived from the task type AbstractCopyTask.
+This includes almost all archive and copy style tasks in gradle (such as copy, sync, tar, zip, jar, war, ear).
 Tasks that are not found will be ignored from this list, though an info (--info) message will be logged that a task was not found.
 </p>
 <p>
-Warning messages will be displayed if you attempt to specify an invalid task (invalid type) in the taskmap.
+Warning messages will be displayed if you attempt to specify an invalid task (a task of an invalid type) in the taskmap.
 </p>
 		</td>
 	</tr>